qojulia/QuantumOptics.jl-documentation/src/quantumobjects/bases.md

 end
 ```

 The default behavior for new bases is to allow operations for bases of the same type, but reject mixing with other bases.
-Finer control over the interaction with other bases can be achieved by overloading the `==` operator as well as the [`bases.multiplicable`](@ref) function.
+Finer control over the interaction with other bases can be achieved by overloading the `==` operator as well as the [`QuantumOpticsBase.multiplicable`](@ref) function.